 CLICK HERE for more information regarding UOCAVA voters.

-Applying by Mail / Electronically: If you submit your application by mail or by electronic means, it must arrive in the County Clerk’s Office no later than 7 days before the election (For the Nov.
-3rd General Election this deadline is October 27, 2020.)
+Applying by Mail / Electronically: If you submit your application by mail or by electronic means, it must arrive in the County Clerk’s Office no later than 7 days before the election.

 Applying using an Authorized Agent: However, if you send your application with an Authorized Agent (a third party with a signed affidavit from the administrative head of a hospital or a residential/long-term care facility stating you cannot vote in person because you are a patient/resident of that facility), they have until 1:30pm on election day to apply for your ballot.